deficollective/deficollective.github.io/content/english/pages/impact.md

 ### veRAM Vote History

-This dashboard enables you to track the evolution of the Collective's voting on a weekly basis.
+This dashboard lets you track the evolution of the Collective's weekly voting.

 <iframe
   height="350"